kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 their own group memberships is empty.

-The inverted model is arguably more intuitive for the motivating case — a MIG device "excludes MPS," full stop — and does not require drivers to list each peer group in their own entry (as Example 4 does, where `foo` devices must include `bar` in their group list).
+The inverted model is arguably more intuitive for the motivating case — a MIG device "excludes vGPU," full stop — and does not require drivers to list each peer group in their own entry (as Example 4 does, where `foo` devices must include `bar` in their group list).
 It was rejected because: